Table alerts

 External notifications

-By default, alerts appear inside your Clay table.
-You can also receive them externally through two channels:
+By default, alerts appear inside the Table alerts panel.
+You can also receive them externally:

 Email notifications